sdneon/node/README.md

 This mode is not available/valid for nodejs4Cpp DLL (node.DLL).

+## Build Info
+From Node.JS 22.x, VS2022 is needed; as VS2019 fails to compile some template syntax in V8 codes.
+CoffeeScript, TypeScript and Glob are now packed using [Webpack](https://webpack.js.org/).

 ### Backward Compatibility for Win 7
 If building for Windows 7, you'll need the `deps\uv\src\win\util.c` patch for uv_clock_gettime() to replace use of GetSystemTimePreciseAsFileTime() which is only available from Win8 onwards.
 If building for newer versions (>= 8.1), you may omit this patch.

+## Debugging Node.JS Internals
+It appears that `chrome://inspect` & `--inspect-brk` no longer respects breakpoints in Node.JS internals upon startup; i.e. will skip right to beginning of user code.
+Thus, you'll need to add `debugger;` statement (and build the EXE) to force a break to debug the internals!

 # Original README
 Node.js is an open-source, cross-platform JavaScript runtime environment.